w3c/webappsec/specs/subresourceintegrity/spec.markdown

        crossorigin="anonymous"></script>

-In this case, the user agent will choose the strongest hash function in the list, and use that metadata to validate the resource (as described below in the "[parse metadata][parse]" and "[get the strongest metadata from set][get-the-strongest]" algorithms).
+In this case, the user agent will choose the strongest hash function in the list, and use that metadata to validate the response (as described below in the "[parse metadata][parse]" and "[get the strongest metadata from set][get-the-strongest]" algorithms).